broken-bytes/Swift-Net/README.md

 # Swift-Net
-A thin networking wrapper over native unix/windows sockets.
+A thin, cross-platform networking layer for swift